nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 We've now successfully setup builds for the server and client applications.
 The only things left to do is rendering HTML on the server while referencing the client-side bundle from that HTML.

 Right now, our server only has a single endpoint that responds with a simple message.
 That's where we'd now like to send HTML instead.
-We could technically generate this HTML through string concatenation, however, using a template engine like [EJS] is generally more convenient:
+We could technically generate this HTML through string concatenation, however, using a template engine like [EJS](https://ejs.co/) is generally more convenient:

 ```bash
 npm install ejs
 ```

 We'll define a template with an HTML skeleton where we can include some HTML from the React server-side rendering as well as reference the client-side bundle for the rehydration.
-The following template expects the HTML to reside in a `component` template attribute while another attribute `assets` contains a property `client-js` with the public path (the one with the dynamic hash) to the client-side bundle:
+The following template expects the HTML to reside in a `component` template attribute while another attribute `assets` contains a property `client-js` with the public path to the client-side bundle (the one with the dynamic hash):

 ```ejs
 <!-- server/views/client.ejs -->